rameshrmz/editheme/README.md

 ### Install

-To install the package from Gihub you can use devtools:
+To install the package from Github you can use devtools:

 ``` r
 #editheme use the package styles to customize base plots